gamesrc-ver-recreation/duke3d/notes-restoration.md

 values depending on the environment while running the Watcom C compiler (e.g., the exact contents of each compilation unit).
 This seems to be related to Watcom C v10.0(a/b), and less to 10.6.
-2. The created GAME.EXE file will require an external DOS4GW EXE (or compatible).
+- The created GAME.EXE file will require an external DOS4GW EXE (or compatible).
 You may optionally use DOS/4GW Professional to bind its loader to the EXE, but chances are there'll still be an *additional* difference of, say, 6 bytes from the original EXE.
+- As stated above, for the Duke3D 1.4 Build Editor, ASTUB.C:Keys3d is
+expected to have technical differences from the code in the original EXE.

 Building the NAM, WW2GI or EDUKE EXE
 ====================================